Electronics/Engineering Technology Courses

 Examination of a variety of measurements and techniques essential for device fabrication.
 Monitoring techniques, such as residual gas analysis (RGA), optical emission spectroscopy (OES), and end point detection, are discussed.
 Characterization techniques, such as SEM, XPS/Auger, surface profilometry, advanced optical microscopy, optical thin film measurements, ellipsometry, and resistivity/conductivity measurements, are used on real samples.
 Basic electrical measurements on device structures for yield analysis and process control are stressed, including breakdown measurements, junction testing, and C-V and I-V tests.
 3 Credits (2 Lecture - 3 Lab)

 Specialized off-campus, industry-based work experience applies knowledge and skills developed during Electronics and Computer Engineering Technology instruction.
 The experience also provides a functional understanding of the work environment, hones interpersonal and technical communication skills, and enhances social and civic competencies.
 Conducted in accordance with explicitly defined guidelines and procedures.
+This internship experience requires a minimum of 300 work experience hours, but may include more hours depending on the individual needs of the internship experience.
+In addition to work experience hours, students are also required to satisfactorily complete the internship experience through a final employer evaluation or assessment.
 3 Credits (0 Lecture - 15 Internship)

 Topics include advanced circuit design of operational amplifiers as used in signal processing and filtering systems.
 Additional topics include signal preparation for sampling and conversion; translation of mathematical functions such as integration and differentiation into analog computational blocks; and diagnostic methods for circuit performance.
 3 Credits (3 Lecture) Prerequisite(s): EET206.
 Spring Only.